-SECTION 42.
+SECTION 43.
 Findings.
 The Council adopts the Findings as set forth in Exhibit A, which are attached and incorporated by reference.

-SECTION 43 Consistent with Tualatin Municipal Code Chapter 1-1, the City Attorney is authorized to renumber any and all existing figures to correspond to the updated Chapters, and correct any errors.

 SECTION 44.
+Corrections.
+Consistent with Tualatin Municipal Code Chapter 1-1, the City Attorney is authorized to renumber any and all existing figures to correspond to the updated Chapters, and correct any errors.

+SECTION 45.
 Severability.
 If any section, subsection, sentence, clause, or phrase of this ordinance is for any reason held to be invalid or unconstitutional, such decision does not affect the validity of the remaining portions of this ordinance.
 The City Council hereby declares that it would have passed this Ordinance, and each section, subsection, sentence, clause, or phrase thereof, irrespective of the fact that any one or more sections, subsections, sentences, clauses, or phrases may be declared invalid or unconstitutional, and, further declares that, if for any reason this Ordinance should be declared unconstitutional, then the original ordinance or ordinances remain in full force and effect.

-SECTION 45.
+SECTION 46.
 Effective Date.
 As provided in the Tualatin Charter, this ordinance is effective 30 days from the date of adoption.

-ADOPTED by the City Council this day of , 2018.
+ADOPTED by the City Council this day of, 2018.

-CITY OF TU ALATIN, OREGON
+CITY OF TUALATIN, OREGON

-вү

-Mayor
+BY Mayor

 APPROVED AS TO FORM ATTEST:

-BY City Attorney BY
+BY City Attorney BY City Recorder

-City Attorney C ity Recorder